databrickslabs/dlt-meta/docs/content/faq/execution.md

 ```

 **Q. How to chain multiple silver tables after bronze table?**
-Example, after customers_cdc, can I have customers silver table reading from customers_cdc and another customers_clean silver table reading from customers?
+- Example: After customers_cdc bronze table, can I have customers silver table reading from customers_cdc and another customers_clean silver table reading from customers_cdc?
 If so, how do I define these in onboarding.json?

-You can run onboarding for additional silver customer_clean table by having [onboarding file](https://github.com/databrickslabs/dlt-meta/blob/main/examples/onboarding_silverfanout.template) and [silver transformation](https://github.com/databrickslabs/dlt-meta/blob/main/examples/silver_transformations_fanout.template) with filter condition for fan out.
+- You can run onboarding for additional silver customer_clean table by having [onboarding file](https://github.com/databrickslabs/dlt-meta/blob/main/examples/onboarding_silverfanout.template) and [silver transformation](https://github.com/databrickslabs/dlt-meta/blob/main/examples/silver_transformations_fanout.template) with filter condition for fan out.

-Run onboarding for slilver layer in append mode("overwrite": "False") so it will append to existing silver tables.
+- Run onboarding for slilver layer in append mode("overwrite": "False") so it will append to existing silver tables.
 When you launch DLT pipeline it will read silver onboarding and run DLT for bronze source and silver as target

 **Q. How can I do type1 or type2 merge to target table?**

-Using DLT's [dlt.apply_changes](https://docs.databricks.com/en/delta-live-tables/cdc.html) we can do type1 or type2 merge.
-DLT-META have tag in onboarding file as bronze_cdc_apply_changes or silver_apply_changes which maps to DLT's apply_changes API.
+- Using DLT's [dlt.apply_changes](https://docs.databricks.com/en/delta-live-tables/cdc.html) we can do type1 or type2 merge.
+- DLT-META have tag in onboarding file as `bronze_cdc_apply_changes` or `silver_cdc_apply_changes` which maps to DLT's apply_changes API.
 ```
 "silver_cdc_apply_changes": {
    "keys":[